 Think of the last time you were with your former ex-spouse.
 What happened?
 How did you feel?
 What did you do or say?
-When we are trying to cope with a stressful event or stressful people we can go into three modes of unhealthy responses.
-We can go into flight – withdraw physically or emotionally, we can go into fight mode – attack or defend or we can freeze, stay put but go physically numb and block out most of what is happening.
-Now ask yourself which of these behaviors you engage in when interacting with your ex-spouse.
+When we are trying to cope with a stressful event or stressful people, we can go into three modes of unhealthy responses.
+We can go into flight – withdraw physically or emotionally, we can go into fight mode, attack or defend, or we can freeze, stay put but go physically numb and block out most of what is happening.
+Now ask yourself: which of these behaviors do you engage in when interacting with your ex-spouse?
 None of these behaviors will help you or your children.
 There is a saying in Alcoholics Anonymous that states, “Insanity is doing the same thing over and over again and expecting different results.”
 Is this you?

 Here are some tools to keep with you and practice when faced with difficult behavior from your former spouse.